ClickHouse/ClickHouse/docs/en/sql-reference/statements/system.md

 SYSTEM REFRESH VIEW [db.]name
 ```

+### SYSTEM REFRESH VIEW

+Wait for the currently running refresh to complete.
+If the refresh fails, throws an exception.
+If no refresh is running, completes immediately, throwing an exception if previous refresh failed.

 ### SYSTEM STOP VIEW, SYSTEM STOP VIEWS

 Disable periodic refreshing of the given view or all refreshable views.
 If a refresh is in progress, cancel it too.